 Giorgio Armani Beauty

-To help customers waste time before jetting off somewhere exciting, Giorgio Armani Beauty launched a pop-up in Sydney Airport.
+To help customers waste time before jetting off somewhere exciting, Giorgio Armani Beauty launched a beauty pop-up in Sydney Airport.
 If the modern, sleek design of the pop-up wasn’t enough to draw people in, the statue of a gorilla and the chance to get Duty free makeup certainly was incentive for people to check the store out.

 The store housed a condensed version of the Giorgio Armani Beauty range, including an exclusive lipstick shade only available in the pop-up store.
 On hand were Giorgio Armani Face Designers who were there to offer advice to customers and provide a makeup service.
-The decision to base the pop-up in an airport was successful because customers had time to explore the range of products and get a souvenir from their trip at the same time.
+The decision to base the pop-up in an airport was a huge success because customers had time to explore the range of products and get a souvenir from their trip at the same time.

 Most people wouldn’t associate eau de parfum with the great outdoors.
 Byredo thought that their new scent, with hints of fresh pepper, fig and tonka bean would be perfectly suited to a camping pop-up.
 The brand helped create a clean but somewhat rugged store that would help bring the countryside to the heart of Paris.